FOR IMMEDIATE RELEASE

 Issued By: Superintendent Sean McPhetridge (510) 337-7060 and

-Alameda Unified School District serves more than 9600 students in Alameda, Calif., an island community in the San Francisco Bay Area.
+Alameda Unified School District serves about 9500 students in Alameda, California, an island community in the San Francisco Bay Area.
 For more information, please visit the AUSD website, follow @AUSDNews on Twitter, or subscribe to our email communications.
 Questions?
-Contact Susan Davis, Senior Manager, Community Affairs, at email@example.com.
+Contact Susan Davis, Senior Manager, Community Affairs, at firstname.lastname@example.org.